 Features Essays

-Features Essays is a platform for practitioners and legal scholars to publish substantive pieces on topics in international law.
-Features Essays are longer and published less frequently than YJIL Forum pieces.
+Features Essays are a medium through which practitioners and legal scholars may share more detailed long-form pieces on recent developments in international law.
+Features Essays are longer and offer more in-depth analysis than our Forum pieces.

 In August 1991, a Colorado lawyer, Bill Meyer, accompanied by his wife Jane, traveled to Sofia, Bulgaria to begin an adventure.
 Their trip, initially planned to be three months, lasted an entire year.
 The only Western lawyer in a country recently liberated from communism, Meyer’s work was far afield from his Boulder civil litigation practice.
 He was in Bulgaria to build the rule of law . . .